The Supply Chain Problem Insurance Cannot Solve (And Whether Parametric Can)

 Joerg Proeve

-Independent Risk Advisor at Breezy Risk Advisors.
-20+ years in insurance spanning carriers, startups, MGAs, and advisory.
-Background in engineering and cybersecurity.
-I audit insurance programs for financial institutions.
-I don't place insurance.
+Founder and Independent Risk Advisor at Breezy Risk.
+His insurance career spans carriers, startups, MGAs, and advisory, with a background in engineering and cybersecurity.
+He audits insurance programs for financial institutions.

 More about Joerg →